Blog > Trading Tips > Articles

 For crypto-backed stablecoins, token holders have to trust the unanimous agreement of all users on the system, as well as the source code.
 Having no central issuer or regulator can make crypto-backed stablecoins prone to the risk of plutocracy, which means the power of governance lies in the hands of those holding a large amount of tokens.
 Furthermore, the value of crypto-backed currencies is also less stable than that of fiat-backed stablecoins.
 In case there is a spike or drop in the supply of the collateralized stablecoin, the stablecoin will undergo drastic impacts as well, hence less stability in the pledge system.

 Trading Stablecoins with Liquid

 Do you know that the repertoire of Japanese yen-pegged stablecoin is coming soon without the negative yield?
-The world’s first Japanese Yen stablecoins (GYEN), issued by GMO Internet, will soon be supported by the NYDFS and listed soon on our exchange platform.
+The world’s first Japanese Yen stablecoins (GYEN), issued by GMO Internet, is currently pending regulatory approval from NYDFS and soon will be listed on our exchange platform.
 In addition, Japan’s largest banking firm MUFG is also going to release their digital currency, called MUFG Coin in the upcoming months of 2020.
 MUFG is placing cashless projects high in their list of priorities of digital strategy.
 Bitcoin applications in Japan are on the rise as Blockstream, a sidechain of Bitcoin is also catching up with the trend by releasing Japanese yen stablecoin (“JPY-Token”), possible for trading with bitcoin pegged to the Liquid sidechain (L-BTC).

 Don’t forget, market makers for altcoin and stablecoin pairs will be eligible for 2bps rebate.
 Check which pairs of altcoins and stablecoins are included!